RobertLeon/GameDataBaseApplication/README.md

   2. Edit details about already existing games.
   3. Remove games from the database.
   4. Select random games from the database specified by user input.
+  5. Shows the user games by completion rate or by platform.

 ## Log In Form

-Allows the user to access the database, and other function of the application and allows them to exit the program
+Allows the user to access the database, and other function of the application and allows them to exit the program.

 ## Directory Form

-Allows the user to pick betweem the Games Database Form, Random Game Form, or to go back to the Log In Form
+Allows the user to pick betweem the Games Database Form, Random Game Form, or to go back to the Log In Form.

 ## Games Database Form